 In her litigation practice, she handles primarily complex commercial litigation.
 She is a member of the Trial Bar for the Northern District of Illinois and has argued before the U.S. Court of Appeals for the Seventh Circuit.

-Ms. Rich participates actively in the teaching and education of lawyers, as well the pro bono representation of a variety of legal clients.
-Trisha is the author of more than thirty published works, and she is an adjunct professor of legal ethics at Northwestern Pritzker School of Law.
-She is also a frequent speaker and educator on a wide variety of professional responsibility and legal ethics issues.
-Ms. Rich founded and coordinates the Attorney Defense Initiative, the first privately-sponsored pro bono program in the nation that focuses on assisting impaired lawyers facing disciplinary charges.
+Trish is the author of more than 30 published works and she an adjunct professor of legal ethics at New York University School of Law.
+She is a frequent speaker and educator on a variety of professional responsibility and legal ethics issues.
+Trish founded and coordinates the Attorney Defense Initiative, the first privately-sponsored pro bono program in the nation that focuses on assisting impaired lawyers facing disciplinary charges.

-Ms. Rich received her undergraduate degree and her graduate degree from Western Michigan University, and her juris doctor degree from the University of Michigan Law School.
-Trisha is a former philosophy lecturer, and has taught practical and theoretical ethics at two universities.
+Trish received undergraduate and graduate degrees from Western Michigan University, and her J.D. from the University of Michigan Law School.
+Trish is a former philosophy teacher, and has taught practical and theoretical ethics at two universities.

 Ms. Rich is a member of the Illinois Judicial Ethics Committee, Illinois Judges Foundation Auxiliary Committee, Chicago Inn of Court, Lawyers Club of Chicago, and ABA’s Center for Professional Responsibility.
 She is also an active member of the Association of Professional Responsibility Lawyers, where she serves on the Executive Board.
 Finally, she is a member of the Chicago Bar Association, where she has served on many different committees, including the Board of Managers.